 In addition to the added efforts of our provider of janitorial services, we are all joining in the effort to promote safe hygiene habits.
 Handwashing posters instructing and reinforcing proper handwashing techniques are placed in bathrooms.
-Hand sanitizing stations are available throughout the building.
-Each classroom has materials to disinfect commonly shared items such as computers and curricular tools.
+Hand sanitizer is available in all classrooms and common areas.
+Commonly shared items such as computers and curricular tools are wiped down after use.